vnessified/information_theory_ui_analysis/README.md

 # Information Theory-Based UI Analysis
 ## Introduction

-This project applies principles of information theory to analyze the design and content of over 72,000 unique Android app user interfaces.
+This project applies principles of information theory to analyze the design and content of user interfaces.
 Information theory, a mathematical framework traditionally used to quantify the transmission of data, provides an interesting framework for analyzing content and design.

 In this context, information theory concepts such as entropy measures the uncertainty or complexity within a UI, offering insights into how much information a user must process.
 By examining entropy and related metrics, this project explores whether the 'busyness' or simplicity of a UI can serve as indicators of app categories and user ratings.
-By understanding the informational structures within user interfaces, we can identify patterns, providing insights that could influence and improve overall user experience.
+By understanding the informational structures within these user interfaces, we can identify patterns, providing insights that could influence and improve overall user experience.

 ## Project Overview

 ### Data

-* **Dataset**: The data sourced from the [Rico Mobile App Dataset](http://interactionmining.org/rico) comprises over 72k unique free app UI screens mined from the Android app store.
+* **Dataset**: The data sourced from the [Rico Mobile App Dataset](http://interactionmining.org/rico) comprises over 72,000 unique Android app UIs mined from the Android app store.
 Below is a sample of a few of these UI images:

 ![sample UIs](readme_imgs/sample_uis.png)